What are the Italian feminine nouns? How do you tell them apart from masculine ones?

 The fingers of his hand are cold.

-And that’s it with the Italian feminine nouns!
+And that’s the end of our guide to the Italian feminine nouns!
 If you still have any doubts, feel free to leave a comment.

 What next?